CatalogueOfLife/general/README.md

     - Reuse the existing portal url layout, html & css
     - Consider if internationalisation is needed

-Action:

- - Lead discussion if internationalisation is crucial and document URLs to be kept in a potential new implementation (OB)
- - Evaluate what’s needed for the PHP portal to be adapted to the new data model

 #### CoL Webservices
 Similar to the existing portal the webservices should be continued to not break existing users.
 In case the new webservices provide all essential features in a different way consider to deprecate the current API